Traveling to Guadeloupe with kids will be one of your best decisions, as this tiny Caribbean island offers lots of things for your little travellers.

 The Guadeloupe Island offers much more things to do, but the above ones are our absolute favorite, which you should not miss when traveling to Guadeloupe with kids.
 You can also explore and visit the plantations (most interesting will probably be the banana and sugar cane plantation).
 You can also hike to waterfalls, do longer boat trips and snorkeling if your kids are old enough.
 You can hike the volcano or walk around the fort, jump into pools when attend a canyoning tour or just have fun with numerous water sports.

 If you are thinking which destination to choose when traveling as a family (also for first timers), Guadeloupe is for sure one of our favorite and kids friendly destinations for now.
 The island is not big, what makes it a great combination for exploration and enjoying the beaches every single day.
 After all one of the main reasons visiting Guadeloupe with kids are its beaches.
-Not to mention that the Guadeloupe Island is part of France, what makes the island more organized, clean and with good health care too.
+Not to mention that the island is part of France, what makes the island more organized, clean and with good health care too.